-The purpose of this policy is to outline procedures The Claremont Colleges (TCC), will use to issue Timely Warning Notices in compliance with the Clery Act.
-TCC are comprised of, Claremont Graduate University, Claremont McKenna College, Harvey Mudd College, Keck Graduate Institute, Pitzer College, Pomona College, and Scripps College in concert with the The Claremont Colleges (TCC).
+The purpose of this policy is to outline procedures TCC will use to issue Timely Warning Notices in compliance with the Clery Act.

-A Timely Warning Notice will be issued in the event any TCC institution receives notice of an alleged Clery Act reportable crime (identified below) occurring on campus, on public property within or immediately adjacent to one of the campuses of TCC, or in or on non-campus buildings or property controlled by any of TCCs, where the College determines, in its judgment, that the allegations present a serious or continuing threat to the TCC community.
-For purposes of this policy, "timely" means as soon as reasonably practicable, after an incident has been reported to: the Campus Safety, one of the Campus Security Authorities (CSAs) identified by each College, or a local police agency.
+A Timely Warning Notice will be issued in the event any of TCC institution receives notice of an alleged Clery Act reportable crime (identified below) occurring on campus, on public property within or immediately adjacent to one of the campuses of TCC, or in or on non-campus buildings or property controlled by any of TCCs, where the College determines, in its judgment, that the allegations present a serious or continuing threat to the TCC community.
+For purposes of this policy, "timely" means as soon as reasonably practicable, after an incident has been reported to: Campus Safety, one of the Campus Security Authorities (CSAs) identified by each College, or a local police agency.
 Determining which designated official from Campus Safety makes the decision is based on availability during a 24-hour cycle.
 Campus Safety maintains designated individuals throughout each 24-hour cycle who are trained in determining the need for issuing a Timely Warning Notification.
-These designated officials are the Assistant Vice President of Campus Safety and the on-duty Captain, or Watch Commanders.
+These designated officials are the Assistant Vice President of Campus Safety and the Captain or Watch Commanders.

-Whether to issue a Timely Warning Notice is determined on a case-by-case basis for Clery Act reportable crimes: arson, criminal homicide, burglary, robbery, sex offenses, aggravated assault, motor vehicle theft, domestic violence, dating violence, stalking and hate crimes, as defined by the Clery Act.
-Timely Warning Notices also may be issued for other crimes as determined necessary by Campus Safety, the Dean on-call or Senior Administrator on-call.
-TCCS Campus Safety/TCC will issue a Timely Notice even if insufficient information is available if it is likely that there is an ongoing threat to the community.
+Whether to issue a Timely Warning Notice is determined on a case-by-case basis for Clery Act reportable crimes: arson, criminal homicide, burglary, robbery, sex offenses, aggravated assault, motor vehicle theft, domestic violence, dating violence, stalking, and hate crimes1, as defined by the Clery Act.
+Timely Warning Notices also may be issued for other crimes as determined necessary by Campus Safety, the Dean on-call, or Senior Administrator on-call.
+TCCS Campus Safety/TCC will issue a Timely Warning Notice even if insufficient information is available if it is likely that there is an ongoing threat to the community.

 The above individuals determine if an alert should be sent and are the senders of the notices.
-In determining whether to issue a Timely Warning Notice, the responsible individuals described above will consider any factors reflecting on whether the reported crime represents a serious or continuing threat to the TCC community, including, but not limited to, (a) the nature of the incident; (b) when and where the incident occurred; (c) when it was reported; (d) the continuing danger to the TCC community; and (f) the amount of information known by TCC and TCCS Campus Safety.
+In determining whether to issue a Timely Warning Notice, the responsible individuals described above will consider any factors reflecting on whether the reported crime represents a serious or continuing threat to the TCC community, including, but not limited to, (a) the nature of the incident; (b) when and where the incident occurred; (c) when it was reported; (d) the continuing danger to TCC community; and (e) the amount of information known by TCC and TCCS Campus Safety.
 TCC will follow its Emergency Notification procedures upon the confirmation of a significant emergency or dangerous situation (including a Clery reportable crime), involving an immediate threat to the health or safety of students or employees occurring on TCC.